ibm-cloud-docs/containers/cs_uc_retail.md

 A Line-of-Business (LOB) Exec needs to increase sales channels, but the retail system is closed off in an on-premises data center.
 The competition has global business partners to cross-sell and upsell permutations of their goods: across brick-and-mortar and online sites.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: {[product_name_notm}} provides a public-cloud ecosystem, where containers enable new business partners and other external players to co-develop apps and data, through APIs.
+Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.containerlong_notm}} provides a public-cloud ecosystem, where containers enable new business partners and other external players to co-develop apps and data, through APIs.
 Now that the retail system is on the public cloud, APIs also streamline data sharing and jump-start new app development.
 App deployments increase when Developers experiment easily, pushing changes to Development and Test systems quickly with toolchains.

-{[product_name_notm}} and key technologies:
+{{site.data.keyword.containerlong_notm}} and key technologies:
 * [Clusters that fit varied CPU, RAM, storage needs](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes)
 * [{{site.data.keyword.cos_full}} to persist and sync data across apps](/docs/tutorials?topic=solution-tutorials-pub-sub-object-storage#pub-sub-object-storage)
 * [DevOps native tools, including open toolchains in {{site.data.keyword.contdelivery_full}}](https://www.ibm.com/cloud/garage/toolchains/)